Public Interest Registry: Quality Performance Index initiative

-Domain Tasting
+Domain tasting

 Public Interest Registry reduced domain tasting by charging fees to registrars that cancel 90 percent of their domains in less than five days.
 In 2007, ICANN used that as a model for a similar proposal to curb domain tasting through non-refundable fees.
 Public Interest Registry supported ICANN's expansion of top-level domain names.
-The CEO, Brian Cute, commented that internet users will still gravitate towards established domain names, but new domains will target specific communities.
+CEO Brian Cute commented that internet users will still gravitate towards established domain names, but new domains will target specific communities.
 Public Interest Registry has also urged ICANN to address privacy implications of the WHOIS database.
 The organization is critical of the security of DNS filtering techniques and supports the DNSSEC protocol.
 It also shuts down .org-based phishing scams.

 .ORG Impact Awards

 PIR holds an annual awards program to "recognize and reward outstanding mission-driven individuals and organizations from the global .ORG Community for their positive contributions to society."
 Since 2019, the .ORG Impact Awards have recognized more than 120 outstanding .ORGs across more than 40 countries, with prize donations totaling $220,000.

-Previous .ORG of the Year recipients include ADES, which produces energy-efficient cookers in Madagascar and encourages the use of renewable energy, Days for Girls International, which advances menstrual equity, health, dignity and opportunity for all, and World Refugees School, a school that leverages technology to provide quality education to children in need globally in an affordable, scalable, durable, immediate and certified way.
+Previous .ORG of the Year recipients include ADES, which produces solar cookers in Madagascar, thus encouraging the use of renewable energy, Days for Girls International, aiming to advance menstrual equity, health, and education, and World Refugees School, a school aiming to leverage technology to provide education to children in a scalable and potentially more affordable way.

 PIR intends to recognize 2022 awardees in the following categories: Health and Healing, Quality Education for All, Diversity, Equity, and Inclusion, Environmental Stewardship, Hunger and Poverty, Community Building, Rising Star, and .ORG of the Year.